saylordotorg/course_k12ela008/Unit01.md

+---
+layout: default
+title: "K12ELA008: English Language Arts 8"
+course_description: "This course covers critical reading, writing, and thinking.
+You will read and analyze literary and informational texts and write original texts in multiple genres.
+This course emphasizes language and its conventions, and also provides opportunities to examine the spoken word."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Rising To Challenges** <span id="1"></span> *This unit features a full-length classic novel,* The Swiss Family Robinson*, and excerpts from a nonfiction work,* South: Journal of His